Boston College beats Syracuse 58-27

 THE TAKEAWAY

-Boston College: The Eagles host Florida State next week and close the season with two tough road games, at Notre Dame and Pittsburgh.
-With Dillon and Bailey in the backfield and Grosel operating efficiently under center — he was 8 of 10 passing — the Eagles need just one win to qualify for a bowl game.
+Boston College: The Eagles host Florida State next week.
+With Dillon and Bailey operating at a high level in the backfield and Grosel efficient under center — he was 8 of 10 passing — the Eagles need just one win to qualify for a bowl game.

 Syracuse: The injury-plagued Orange get a much-needed bye week to try to get healthier before playing their last two road games of the season in succession, at Duke and Louisville.
 Achieving six wins to qualify for the postseason seems a longshot at best for the only team in the ACC without a conference win.